PROger4ever-Golang/varcaser/README.md

 rendered as "AsyncHttpRequest".
 To preserve the original casing, use {Upper, Lower}CamelCaseKeepCaps.

+Varcaser implements `strings.replacer` interface, that allows to use it in any place, where the interface is expected.

 **Warning**: Although varcaser.Caser implements the golang.org/x/text/transform
   interface, the Bytes() and Transform() methods have not been tested yet.